 These Vegan Blackberry Lime Scones are so soft, flaky, & can easily be made in one bowl!
-Making homemade berry scones without eggs or butter is easier than you think and this recipe has all the best flavors of summer.
+Making homemade scones without eggs or butter is easier than you think, and this recipe has all the best flavors of summer.

 Making fruit-flavored scones was one of the first things I tackled when I started SGTO with my Vegan Lemon Scones.
-Since then, I've made made quite a few vegan scone recipes including my popular Vegan Blueberry Scones!
+Since then, I've made quite a few vegan scone recipes, including my popular Vegan Blueberry Scones and decadent Cinnamon Roll Scones.

 However, these blackberry lime scones may just be my best flavor yet!
 I got the flavor inspiration from my favorite Blackberry Lemonade Mojito and at the last minute decided to swap out the lemon for limes.
 Wow- it did NOT disappoint.